 \$1,425,600 will be utilized to replace 7,128' of water main.
 Actual locations are determined annually after reassessment and periodization of the distribution system.
 This will replace 1% of our 135 mile distribution system.
-The remaining \$100,000 is budgeted to design FY 2025/26
+The remaining \$100,000 Systematic replacement of older, deteriorated, undersized and high maintenance water mains. is budgeted to design FY 2025/26